dougalrm/aider-patterns-wow/data/docs/using_metrics_to_identify_impediments_and_improve_delivery_efficiency.md

 ![A person standing on a wooden bridge](Using%20metrics%20to%20identify%20impediments%20and%20improve%20delivery%20efficiency_media/media/image1.jpeg)

-# Using Metrics to Identify Impediments and Improve Delivery Efficiency - Flow Metrics (CDF Pattern)
+# Using Metrics to Identify Impediments and Improve Delivery Efficiency - Flow Metrics